Our Local Nature Grant Scheme

 I feel that this project set us in a direction which will ensure our students will engage in the local community and improve the environment around us.

-These grants are available to individuals and organisations who are linked with a group of young people within the UK.
 This includes, but is not limited to, school staff, student groups, home education groups, community groups and small charities.
 There must be evidence that the applicant is linked with a group of young people.
 We will not award more than one grant to any one applicant in any one year.

 Our application process is designed to be simple to allow young people to apply with adult support.
+We aim to encourage thoughtful applications without too much strain on your valuable time.

 We don't!